China Packing List: What We’d Pack Again Next Time

 To help you find the best coverage for your trip, we’ve put together a guide—here’s what to look for.

-Payment Methods
+Payment Methods for China

 Paying in China is unlike anywhere else.
-From QR codes to local apps, the system works completely differently—and without the right setup, it can be frustrating.
+From QR codes to local apps, the system works completely differently and without the right setup, it can be frustrating.
 It was also the first country where we didn’t withdraw a single bill during our entire trip.
 That’s why we’ve created a dedicated post that walks you through everything you need to know about Chinese apps and payment methods.
 Check it out to make your trip smoother!